-You know what I love most about real estate investment?
+Do you know what I love most about real estate investing?
 Following up with the tenants…said no rental owner ever!
-And the piles paperwork involved probably don’t add any appeal either.
+And the piles of paperwork involved probably don’t add any appeal either.
 Managing rental properties is hard.
-That’s the reason most people just don’t bother.
+It’s the reason most people just don’t bother.
 ‘Meh, I’d rather work until I’m 72 than have to spend my spare time talking to people, depositing checks, or hiring plumbers!‘

 Well guess what?
 I hate wasting my time too, but I spend basically no time on property management and I own 7 rental houses.
 After eight years of trial and error, I figured out how to run everything VERY efficiently!